Meet Our Chefs

 Steve joined the team at the Westin Bayshore Vancouver in June of 2007 as the restaurant sous chef.
 Six years has given him many opportunities to evolve and grow in both a restaurant and banquet kitchen setting.
 A recent promotion to Executive sous chef came in the spring of 2012.

-Since 2012, Rajiv has acted as the Sous Chef responsible for culinary operations of Seawall Bar & Grill at The Westin Bayshore.
-He continually experiments and incorporates a broad spectrum of ethnic, contemporary, and classical elements, as well as cooking techniques into the menu selection.
+Mike joined the team at the Westin Bayshore Vancouver in October 2014 as the restaurant sous chef.
+He continually experiments and incorporates a broad spectrum of contemporary, and classical elements, as well as cooking techniques into the menu selection.